akurdiii/Wevo/developer/api/external_api.rst

 ``ir.model``
 ~~~~~~~~~~~~

-Provides information about Odoo models via its various fields.
+Provides information about Wevo models via its various fields.

 ``name``
     a human-readable description of the model